Your gift today will protect open spaces, wildlife, and wildlife linkages. Donate Now

 I cannot think of a better way to spend my time than working to protect the wildlife and wild places of the Sonoran Desert.
 I joined the Coalition in 2007 after receiving my B.S. in Geology from Northern Arizona University in 2000 and my M.S. in Environmental Studies from the University of Montana in 2005.
 After growing up in the forests of upstate New York, the Sonoran Desert was both foreign and enthralling when my husband and I moved to Tucson in 2005.
 Weekends spent hiking, climbing, and camping throughout southern Arizona quickly led me to fall in love with this beautiful landscape.

 I provide program support for all of the Coalition’s projects, including researching, drafting, and editing all of the Coalition’s comment letters, donor communications, website content, and outreach materials.
-I also develop and manage the Coalition’s fundraising and communications plans and oversee the Coalition’s long-term goals, internal policies, and finances.
+I also develop and manage the Coalition’s fundraising and communications plans and oversee the Coalition’s long-term goals, operations, internal policies, and finances.
 I am continually inspired by the Coalition’s inclusive spirit and ability to make real change in the community.
-The Coalition’s member groups, volunteers, and supporters are top-notch and the foundation of our work.

 I am the proud mother of three sons – Liam, Isaac, and Ryan – and I love exploring wild places with my family.
 I am an avid knitter and bookworm.
 Raspberries are my favorite fruit.